 Hydrographic Society of America

 Schwehr, Kurt; Sullivan, Briana; and Gardner, James, "Google Earth Visualizations: Preview and Delivery of Hydrographic and Other Marine Datasets" (2007).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference.
 383.